Science

 The Science department offer a number of extra-curricular opportunities to interest students during their time at Wey Valley.
 Some current and recent examples include:

-- KS3 Science club
+- KS3 science club

-- STEM trip to Big Bang
+- STEM trip Big Bang show